 As her career progressed from vet tech to zookeeper to aquarium vet tech, Aubrey realized dog training is her first love.
 During her five years working in the veterinary field, she noticed that the discomfort animals can have in veterinary clinics makes work difficult for veterinarians and can make dogs and their owners anxious.
 She has also seen instances of dogs being returned to shelters and rescues due to a lack of training.
 These situations ranged from differing energy levels between an owner and the dog chosen, to leash reactivity in the city, to simple misunderstanding of normal dog behavior.
 Being a witness to these common problems has led Aubrey to work with dogs in a way that reduces frustration in dogs and their owners with supportive and positive communication.
 Aubrey wants to be there to support new dog owners, veterinary clinicians and their clients, and people who are struggling to maintain a balanced city life with their dogs.

 As a veterinary technician and avid participant in dog sports, Aubrey has worked with many different dog breeds, and knows how to tailor training regimens to suit different temperaments of individual dogs.
 She believes that many dogs can adapt to fit a lifestyle that suits a city dweller with the right training and mental stimulation.

-Aubrey lives in West Roxbury with her three dogs, Eleanor, Jolene, and Guillermo.
+Aubrey lives in West Roxbury with her two dogs, Jolene and Guillermo.
 They are active in the dog sport flyball and can be seen with their team, Ready, Set, Ruckus!, at tournaments throughout the year.
 Aubrey also enjoys working her dogs in rally obedience, dock diving, canine frisbee, lure coursing, and nosework.
 She also works hard to make sure her dogs are well adjusted city dwellers.
 Say hi if you see them around West Rox or JP.